pwade11/ECE3400-maze-simulation/README.md

 and will be in the same directory as this python file

-This has more details on compiling with gcc for this type of thing
+This has more details on compiling with gcc for this type of thing: cprogramming.com/tutorial/shared-libraries-linux-gcc.html

-cprogramming.com/tutorial/shared-libraries-linux-gcc.html

 commands I used to compile the C program: